Little Mix Song ‘Touch’ Inspires Funny ‘Bad Lip Reading’ Video

 Leigh-Anne Pinnock is rumored to be dating Andre Gray.
 Jade Thirlwall’s relationship status also involves boyfriend Jed Elliott, and they are rumored to still be together.

-Regardless, as long as Little Mix are on tour, they can still potentially find American romantic partners.
+Regardless, as long as Little Mix is on tour, they can still potentially find American romantic partners.

 Sadly, it was the constant touring that may have broken up Perrie Edwards and Zayn Malik.
 The fact that Little Mix tours year-round can put a damper on their potential for romance in 2017, but it is still unclear why exactly Jesy Nelson and her ex-boyfriend Jake Roche broke up in late 2016.